Unusual, Cheeky and Fun Ways To Get Inspiration For Your Blog Posts

 A feeling of enthusiasm you get from someone or something, which gives you new and creative ideas

-I like looking up dictionary definitions.
-It is great way to actually focus on the core meaning of a word – and also it is one of my inspiration techniques, but not one of the one’s I want to focus on today.
+I enjoy looking up dictionary definitions.
+It is a superb way to focus on the core meaning of a word – and also it is one of my inspiration techniques, but not one of the one’s I want to focus on today.

-Unusual, creative and fun ways to come up with amazing blog post ideas on demand.
+9 unusual, creative and fun ways to come up with blog post inspiration on demand.

-Assuming this and you have woke up one morning and are staring at a Blank Screen these TIPS should help:
+If you wake up one morning and find yourself staring at a Blank Screen these TIPS will help: